Gosford Castle: Redevelopment

 The Forest Service, then part of the Department of Agriculture and Rural Development (DARD), regained control of the property in February 2002.
 The castle at this time was in a desperate state of disrepair and without urgent intervention was in real danger of becoming irretrievably beyond repair, leading to calls for action from the Ulster Architectural Heritage Society (UAHS).
 The castle, with 11 ha of grounds, was put up for sale for as little as £1, subject to viable proposals for restoration.
 In 2006, the decaying castle was bought by Gosford Castle Development Ltd. for £1,000.
 The developers, supported by architects the Boyd Partnership and the Environment and Heritage Service, put forward a £4m proposal to restore the castle as 23 residences, based on vertical division of the building and retention of the main rooms.
 In January 2008 the first residents of the new apartments moved in.
 In 2013, it was reported that the redevelopment had been stalled since 2010 due to financial issues.

 The restoration was undertaken by a team of artisans and craftsmen, to create homes of two, three and four storeys in height set within the original fabric of the castle.
 The development aimed to retain the character and historic integrity of the castle by using existing staircases and walls where possible.
 Approaches used include the restoration of original colour schemes in the principal rooms, such as the vaulted ceiling of the Inner Hall; walls that were painted green to represent drapery; and a background of scarlet used to set off the library's wooden bookcases.
 Residents began moving into the first completed homes in the castle courtyard in January 2008.

-The castle was used as a filming location for Game of Thrones.
+The castle was used as a filming location (for Riverrun, the seat of House Tully) in Game of Thrones.
 It was sold in 2019 with plans to convert it to apartments.